 "A public health approach to prevent gun violence is a population level approach that addresses both firearm access and the factors that contribute to and protect from gun violence.
-This approach brings together institutions and experts across disciplines," along with advocates, legislators, impacted communities and community-based organizations, "in a common effort to: 1) define and monitor the problem, 2) identify risk and protective factors, 3) develop and test prevention strategies, and 4) ensure widespread adoption of effective strategies.
-By using a public health approach we can prevent gun violence in all its forms and strive towards health equity, where everyone can live free from gun violence" (Johns Hopkins Center for Gun Violence Solutions, n.d.).
+This approach brings together institutions and experts across disciplines," along with policy champions, legislators, impacted communities and community-based organizations, "in a common effort to: 1) define and monitor the problem, 2) identify risk and protective factors, 3) develop and test prevention strategies, and 4) ensure widespread adoption of effective strategies.
+By using a public health approach we can prevent gun violence in all its forms" (Johns Hopkins Center for Gun Violence Solutions, n.d.).